OSMLatam/OSM-Notes-Ingestion/README.md

   It uses intensive SQL action to have a good performance when processing the data.

-The external dependencies are almost fixed, however, they could be changes from the properties file.
+The external dependencies are almost fixed, however, they could be changed from the properties file.

 These are external libraries:

-* Bash 4 or higher, because the main code is developed in the scripting language.
-This tool is not included, to prevent licensing problems.
 * bash_logger, which is a tool to write log4j-like messages in Bash.
   This tool is included as part of the project.
+* Bash 4 or higher, because the main code is developed in the scripting language.
 * Linux and its commands, because it is developed in Bash, which uses a lot of command line instructions.